aplteam/Tatin/docs/TatinForContributors.md

 A>
 A> Creating a new version is actually discussed later in this document, but there are situations when you need to create a new version _before_ you execute the test cases.
 A>
 A> The reason for this is that one group of test cases executes user commands.
-If they are affected by anything you've contributed then naturally you want the new version available in `⎕SE` for execution, but that is only possible if you create a new version first.
+If they are affected by anything you've contributed then naturally you want the new version to be available in `⎕SE` for execution, but that is only possible if you create a new version first.

 By default port 443 is used for the test cases.
 You may change the INI files for both server and client if that does not work for you.